A modern cellar beside ancient Roman heritage

 Tasting and tapas

 Spain end to end: Rioja, Ribera del Duero, Priorat.
-But the cellar's strongest argument for local relevance is its Montilla-Moriles selection — the dry whites and fortified wines of the province that most visitors overlook because they are not on the international radar.
+But the cellar's strongest argument for local relevance is its Montilla-Moriles selection.
+These are the dry whites and fortified wines of the province that most visitors overlook because they are not on the international radar.
 Order a fino or an amontillado at aperitif hour and see why.
 For context on the appellation, see our Montilla-Moriles wine route.

 The tapas are solid, not spectacular: cheeses, charcuterie, quality conserves.
 Enough to stay for a long sitting without having to move on for dinner if you prefer not to.